Essential terms and explanations for AI governance

 Definition

-The principle of ensuring that AI systems and their decision-making processes can be questioned or challenged.
-This ability to contest or challenge the outcomes, outputs and/or actions of AI systems can help promote transparency (see also transparency) and accountability (see also accountability) within AI governance (see also AI governance).
+The principle of ensuring AI systems and their decision-making processes can be questioned or challenged by humans.
+This ability to contest or challenge the outcomes, outputs and actions of AI systems depends on transparency and helps promote accountability within AI governance.

 Also called redress.